United States Intelligence Community: Organizational structure and leadership

-Despite these responsibilities, the DNI has no authority to direct and control any element of the IC except his own staff—the Office of the DNI—nor does the DNI have the authority to hire or fire personnel in the IC except those on his or her own staff.
+Despite these responsibilities, the DNI has no authority to direct and control any element of the IC except their own staff—the Office of the DNI—nor does the DNI have the authority to hire or fire personnel in the IC except those on their own staff.
 The member elements in the executive branch are directed and controlled by their respective department heads, all cabinet-level officials reporting to the president.
 By law, only the director of the Central Intelligence Agency reports to the DNI.

-In light of major intelligence failures in recent years that called into question how well Intelligence Community ensures U.S. national security, particularly those identified by the 9/11 Commission (National Commission on Terrorist Attacks Upon the United States), and the "WMD Commission" (Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction), the authorities and powers of the DNI and the overall organizational structure of the IC have become subject of intense debate in the United States.
+In light of major intelligence failures in recent years that called into question how well intelligence community ensures US national security, particularly those identified by the 9/11 Commission (National Commission on Terrorist Attacks Upon the United States), and the "WMD Commission" (Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction), the authorities and powers of the DNI and the overall organizational structure of the IC have become subject of intense debate in the United States.

 Interagency cooperation

 Previously, interagency cooperation and the flow of information among the member agencies was hindered by policies that sought to limit the pooling of information out of privacy and security concerns.
 Attempts to modernize and facilitate interagency cooperation within the IC include technological, structural, procedural, and cultural dimensions.
 Examples include the Intellipedia wiki of encyclopedic security-related information; the creation of the Office of the Director of National Intelligence, National Intelligence Centers, Program Manager Information Sharing Environment, and Information Sharing Council; legal and policy frameworks set by the Intelligence Reform and Terrorism Prevention Act of 2004, information sharing Executive Order 13354 and Executive Order 13388, and the 2005 National Intelligence Strategy.

+The Department of Defense Intelligence Information System(DoDIIS.mil) facilitates inter agency cooperation and communication in the IC.
+Part of the DoDIIS are classified systems e.g. JWICS and SIPRNET, classified websites, and non-classified systems e.g. NIPRNET.
+It also includes Intellipedia-TS: Accessible via JWICS for Top Secret information, Intellipedia-S: Accessible via SIPRNET for Secret-level information., and Intellipedia-U: Accessible via NIPRNET for unclassified but sensitive information.
+The NIU was and is involved in developing the DoDIIS.